EdgarBarrantes/swarm-zim-uploader/README.md

 - `docker-compose.yml`: Handles creating containers of swarm and clef (which might not _bee_ needed if we move to use a file as a key) and a node container that handles running:
 - `src/app.ts`: express server with endpoints for interacting with Bee container.
 - `scripts/prepareFiles.sh`: handles downloading zimtools, the wikipedia zim file, decompressing and compressing files, and calling:
-- `indexCreator.py`: handles the creation of index and error files.
+- ~~`indexCreator.py`: handles the creation of index and error files.
 The index file has links to all the wikipedia articles.
-It also makes them html files for webbrowsers to read and handles relative links inside those files.
+It also makes them html files for webbrowsers to read and handles relative links inside those files.~~
+- A Next.js application is in place now in order to handle the fact that the root is `/bzz/HASH`, it works nicely now, plus the index is prettier.

 ## Notes